 - Margaret C. Jasper, Guardianship, Conservatorship and the Law (Ref KF553 .J37 2008).
 Part of Oceana's "Law for the Layperson" series, this almanac provides an overview of the various legal issues surrounding appointment of a conservatorship for an incapacitated adult.

-- Joseph L. Matthews & Dorothy Matthews Berman, Social Security, Medicare and Government, 16th ed.
-(Ref KF3650.M37 2011 & 2013 ed. online in Legal Information Reference Center).
+- Joseph L. Matthews & Dorothy Matthews Berman, Social Security, Medicare and Government, 19th ed.
+(Ref KF3650.M37 2014).
 This book explains, in plain language, how the various benefit programs work, what benefits are provided and how and when to apply for them.
 A chapter on age discrimination laws is also included.

 Employment and Worker's Compensation

 - Margaret C. Jasper, Workers' Compensation Law (Ref KF3615 .Z9 J37 2008).
 Part of Oceana's "Law for the Layperson" series, this almanac provides an overview of the various legal issues surrounding workers' compensation.